snu-mllab/DCPG/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/snu-mllab/DCPG/blob/main/LICENSE)

-This is the code for reproducing the results of the paper "Rethinking Value Function Learning for Generalization in Reinforcement Learning" accepted at NeurIPS 2022.
+This is the code for reproducing the results of the paper [Rethinking Value Function Learning for Generalization in Reinforcement Learning](http://arxiv.org/abs/2210.09960) accepted at NeurIPS 2022.

 ## Installation